New Dynamical Measurements from a Lensed Quasar Sample: Joint Analysis Constrains the Mass Profile Evolution of Lens Galaxies: Introduction

 The internal mass structure of massive ETGs serves as a fossil record of their assembly history.
 Within the hierarchical framework of $\Lambda$CDM cosmology, ETG formation is driven by a combination of dissipative processes, mergers, and feedback, each of which imprints distinct signatures on the radial mass density profiles, $\rho(r)$ \citep{Remus2013, Derkenne2021}.
 Constraining the shape and evolution of these profiles is therefore critical for testing galaxy formation models.
 Strong gravitational lensing provides a unique and powerful tool for this purpose, as it directly measures the projected total mass distribution independently of the dynamical state or nature of the matter \citep{Bolton2006, Shu_2016, Li2018, Sonnenfeld2025}.

 Whilst galaxy-galaxy strong lensing (GGSL) systems have been extensively used to study the average mass profiles of ETGs and their evolution \citep{Auger2010, Sonnenfeld2013b, Chen2019, 2025arXiv251108030W}, the rapidly growing sample of galaxy-scale lenses with background quasars -- galaxy-quasar strong lensing (GQSL) -- offers a complementary and independent avenue.
 Lensed quasars present distinct observational characteristics: their point-like images enable extremely precise astrometry for measuring Einstein radii, and their broad emission lines typically yield secure source redshifts.
-These advantages are balanced by specific challenges, most notably the contamination of the lens galaxy spectrum by the bright background quasar, which complicates the measurement of stellar kinematics -- a key component for joint lensing and dynamical analysis.
+These advantages are balanced by specific challenges, most notably the contamination of the lens galaxy spectrum by the bright background quasar, which complicates the measurement of stellar kinematics -- a key component for joint lensing and dynamical analysis. \citet{Shajib_2026} introduced a spectral decomposition method specifically designed to mitigate such contamination, representing an important recent advance.
+This approach enables explicit modelling and subtraction of quasar contamination in strong lensing data.
+However, because it typically relies on integral field unit (IFU) observations, its direct application to large samples of strong lensing systems is limited.

 Previous joint lensing and dynamics studies, primarily using GGSL systems, have established that the total mass density profile of massive ETGs within the effective radius is well approximated by a power law, $\rho \propto r^{-\gamma}$, with a mean slope near isothermal ($\gamma \sim 2$) \citep{Koopmans2006, Grillo2008}.
 More detailed analyses have revealed subtle yet significant trends, indicating that $\gamma$ increases with stellar mass or central surface density \citep{Auger2010} and exhibits mild evolution with redshift \citep{Ruff2011, Bolton2012, Sonnenfeld2013a}.
 The most comprehensive studies by \citet{Sonnenfeld2013a} and \citet{Chen2019} have quantitatively parameterised these dependencies, finding $\gamma$ to correlate positively with surface density and negatively with redshift.
 These trends are consistent with a picture of inside-out growth, in which higher-density, later-forming galaxies possess more centrally concentrated mass distributions.